 “Social distancing” has become the go-to term for deliberately increasing the physical space between people to avoid spreading COVID-19.
 Much of this has been done by limiting physical social situations, like closing schools and offices.
 However, the World Health Organization has recently begun using “physical distancing” instead to emphasize that people should maintain their social connections — they should just do it virtually.6

-Regardless of which you use, you must define it for your audience.
+So, regardless of which you use, continue to define it for your audience.
 The standards we are all using to slow the spread of COVID-19 are changing all the time.
-(For instance, some have said any type of distancing requires 3 feet of clearance; others say 6 feet.)
 So be sure to include an up-to-date definition of this distancing whenever it is referenced.
 The graphic below by Hybrid UX Research shows a great example of how to be specific with your audience.